iejMac/iejmac.github.io/about.markdown

 permalink: /about/
 ---

 Hi, I'm Maciej (MA-chay).
-I'm interested in intelligence and engineering.
+I'm trying to do more thinking and writing.
+Please criticize me.